RowdyVoyeur/midi-tools/pisound-btn/README.md

 sudo chmod +x *.sh
 ```

-3. Then, you need to move [audio_routing.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh) and [reboot.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reboot.sh) scripts to the folder `/usr/local/pisound/scripts/pisound-btn` and make them executable by everyone.
+3. Then, you need to move [audio_routing.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh), [reset.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reset.sh) and [reboot.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reboot.sh) scripts to the folder `/usr/local/pisound/scripts/pisound-btn` and make them executable by everyone.
 Alternatively, you can create the files in the correct folder and copy all contents onto them.
-Here's an example of how to do it for audio_routing.sh:
+Here's an example of how to do it for [audio_routing.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh).
+Just to the same for the other scripts:
 ```
 cd /usr/local/pisound/scripts/pisound-btn
 sudo touch audio_routing.sh && sudo chmod +x audio_routing.sh
 sudo nano audio_routing.sh
 ```

-4. Once the [audio_routing.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh) file is in the correct folder and with the right permissions, run `pisound-config`:
+4. Once all the scripts are in the correct folder and with the right permissions, run `pisound-config`:
 ```
 sudo pisound-config
 ```

 5. Set `CLICK_1`, `CLICK_2`, `CLICK_3` and `CLICK_OTHER`to execute the [audio_routing.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh) script.

-6. Set, for example `HOLD_3S ` to execute the [reboot.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reboot.sh) and, if you're not using Bluetooth, you can also set `HOLD_1S` to [do_nothing.sh](https://github.com/BlokasLabs/pisound/blob/master/scripts/pisound-btn/do_nothing.sh).
+6. Set, for example `HOLD_3S ` to execute [reboot.sh](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reboot.sh) or [reset](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/reset.sh) and, if you're not using Bluetooth, you can also set `HOLD_1S` to [do_nothing.sh](https://github.com/BlokasLabs/pisound/blob/master/scripts/pisound-btn/do_nothing.sh).

 ## Requirements